derekelkins/ipgcc/README.md

 The following names should not be used in your grammar to avoid conflicting with the implementation.

-TODO: In the future, I'll probably add a check for these names.

 Field names used by the generator: `_ipg_start`, `_ipg_end`

 Function names used by the generator: `_ipg_startsWith`